Falls make an impact

 If you're interested, sign up for a yoga or tai chi class at a gym, community center or through community education.

-You can learn more about preventing falls on the Centers for Disease Control and Prevention's Stopping Elderly Accidents, Deaths & Injuries Program website.
-Also, talk with your primary care provider to learn if any of your medications could affect your balance or if you could benefit from physical therapy to improve your strength, balance or the way you walk.
+You can learn more about preventing falls on the Centers for Disease Control and Prevention's Patient & Caregiver Resources webpage.
+Also, talk with your primary care clinician to learn if any of your medications could affect your balance or if you could benefit from physical therapy to improve your strength, balance or the way you walk.

-Paul Takahashi, M.D., is an internal medicine physician in the Division of Community Internal Medicine.
-He practices in the Baldwin Building in Rochester.
+Paul Takahashi, M.D., is an internal medicine physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care.
+He practices in the Baldwin building in Rochester.
 His interests include geriatric medicine, long-term and nursing home care, and public health.